krakenjs/kraken-js/README.md

 Support for [multipart forms](http://en.wikipedia.org/wiki/File_select) is disabled by default.
 You can enable it by populating "multipart" in middleware.json and optionally pass parameters using [formidable's API](https://github.com/felixge/node-formidable).

+Files uploaded in a given request will populate in `req.files`.

 All temporary files uploaded will be automatically removed when the request is completed if you do not remove them yourself.

 # Contributing to the Kraken Suite